 Taking a loan against your FD is the best way of making sure you do not lose out on interest.
 Many NBFCs offer this facility where you can easily avail of a loan against your own FD instead of withdrawing or breaking it.
 Bajaj Finance offers this facility as well.
 You can get up to 75% of your FD amount as a loan.
 This makes it easier to repay as well.

 4. Invest in SDP instead of an FD

 Bajaj Finance offers another investment tool that has the inherent property of an FD but it functions like a SIP sans the market risk.
 Here, investors can make small monthly deposits starting at just Rs.
 5,000 instead of having to save up a chunk.
 Every month their account is auto debited of the fixed amount like a SIP.
-But this is like having small separate FDs and at maturity, you can avail of the entire principal amount along with accrued interest over the tenor.
+But this is like having small separate FDs and at maturity, you can avail of the entire principal amount along with accrued interest over the tenure.